Anti-Payload/file_transform/README.md

 # file_transform
-project to show the method of transforming files with socket
+# project to finish a c/s platform that can afford file-transform, host-data-collection e.g.